December 2001 riots in Argentina: Rodríguez Saá Administration

 According to the Acephaly Act, Puerta would only be president until the Legislative Assembly (a joint session of the Senate and the House of Deputies) convened and appointed a new president from either one member of Congress or a provincial governor to complete the resigning President's period.

-The Peronist governors assembled at San Luis -arguably the most powerful men in Argentina at the period- were divided on whom to nominate.
-There were three "natural candidates", who were the governors of the three largest provinces: Carlos Ruckauf of Buenos Aires, José Manuel de la Sota of Córdoba and Carlos Reutemann of Santa Fe.
+The Peronist governors assembled at San Luis - arguably the most powerful men in Argentina at the period - were divided on whom to nominate.
+There were three "natural candidates", who were the governors of the three largest provinces: Carlos Ruckauf of Buenos Aires, José Manuel de la Sota of Córdoba, and Carlos Reutemann of Santa Fe.
 As a temporary arrangement, the governors decided to nominate Adolfo Rodríguez Saá, Governor of San Luis.
 The Peronists' easy majority in both houses of Congress ensured that Rodríguez Saá was elected on 22 December.

 While de la Rúa's term expired in 2003, some argued that only a president legitimated by popular vote would be able to bring Argentina out of the crisis.
 To that end, Rodríguez Saá was designated as interim president for only three months, until presidential elections were held on 3 March.
 If needed, a ballotage would be held on 17 March.
 The winner would take office on 5 April for the balance of de la Rúa's term.

 However, Rodríguez Saá did not seem at all satisfied with being a caretaker president.
 From the first moment, Rodríguez Saá embarked on ambitious projects aimed at giving him popularity.
 In his inaugural speech, he announced that Argentina would default on its foreign debt, an announcement received by rousing applause from the members of Congress.
-He then proceeded to announce the issuing of a "third currency" (alongside the peso and the dollar) to boost consumption.
+He then proceeded to announce the issuing of a "third currency" (alongside both the peso and dollar) to boost consumption.
 Later on, Rodríguez Saá announced that he would extradite every former military officer charged with human rights abuses during the Dirty War who was requested by foreign courts.
-Another measure was to stand down the state of siege.
+Another measure was to end the state of siege.

 There were also some unpopular designations to the Cabinet.
 The most notorious one was the appointment of former Mayor of Buenos Aires Carlos Grosso, arguably one of the most corrupt figures in Argentine politics.
 Rodríguez Saá also courted the powerful Peronist trade unions in a move that was recognized as an attempt to wrestle power from the other Peronist governors.

-New riots and cacerolazos took place on Buenos Aires, with some protesters entering the Congress Palace and burning furniture.
+New riots and cacerolazos took place in Buenos Aires, with some protesters entering the Congress Palace and burning furniture.
 On 30 December, Rodríguez Saá called for a summit of Peronist governors at the Presidential holiday retreat of Chapadmalal, 19 km south of Mar del Plata.
 Of the fourteen Peronist governors, only five attended.
-Realizing that he lacked support from his own party, Rodríguez Saá returned to his home province to announce his own resignation to the Presidency after barely a week in office.
+Realizing that he lacked support from his own party, Rodríguez Saá returned to his home province to announce his own resignation from the Presidency after barely a week in office.